zenmerlin/ts-webpack-starter/README.md

 # ts-webpack-starter
-Starter project for a basic TypeScript application using webpack.
+Starter project for a basic TypeScript application using webpack and React.

 ## Getting Started ##